The Nobel Prize and SSE

 The Economic Sciences Prize Committee is responsible for the selection of candidates for the Prize in Economic Sciences.
-Per Strömberg, Professor of Finance at SSE, is currently the Chairman of the Committee for the Prize in Economic Sciences in Memory of Alfred Nobel.
-Magnus Johannesson, Professor in Economics at SSE, is member of the committee.
+Per Strömberg, Professor of Finance at SSE, and Tore Ellingsen, Professor of Economics, are both members of the Committee for the Prize in Economic Sciences in Memory of Alfred Nobel.

 The Nobel NightCap